 It’s important to note here that with my books of poems, I don’t make any money from your purchase of my book if you order from the places above.
 Unfair?
 Perhaps, but that’s how it often is when you publish with small presses.
-I did receive a small monetary prize for The Cards We’ve Drawn winning the Bright Hill Press Chapbook Competition in 2013 and payment in copies of my chapbook; for my most recent chapbook, Bugs Us All, payment was all in copies from Entasis Press.
-This is the nature of publishing with an small, independent press.
-The only way i ever make any money is if you buy books from me; however, I don’t sell them online, since I, too, have limited copies.
+I did receive a small monetary prize and payment in copies of my chapbook for The Cards We’ve Drawn after it won the Bright Hill Press Chapbook Competition in 2013; for my most recent chapbook, Bugs Us All, payment was all in copies from Entasis Press.
+This is the nature of publishing with a small, independent press.
+The only way I ever make any money is if you buy books from me; however, I don’t sell them online, since I, too, have limited copies.

-So if you happen to come across me at a public reading, a literary festival, or at a school, then you can purchase directly from me, provided I, too, have copies to sell.
-For a limited time, you can also secure a copy on the SAS (Puxi) campus.
+So if you happen to come across me at a public reading, a literary festival, or at a school, then you can purchase directly from me, provided that I, too, have copies to sell.
+For a limited time, you can also secure a copy on the SAS (Puxi) campus in the school store.
 Otherwise, I hope you’ll choose to support the small, independent publishers by ordering directly from them or from SPD Books.
 If you MUST order from Amazon, well, then, so be it.

 Bugs Us All